akovac35/Logging/README.md

 Here(l => l.LogInformation("currentCount: {0}", currentCount));
 ```

 It is important to note that instead of using reflection, invocation context is determined with the help of compiler service attributes, which minimizes performance impact.
+Benchmarking revealed that invocation overhead of ```_logger.Here(Action<ILogger> logAction)``` versus direct logger method invocation is about 30%, which is negligible.

 When this functionality is not disabled, invocation context is passed to logger frameworks via ```ILogger.BeginScope()```, as follows: